If you’re a fan of the ‘low and slow’ cooking method, chances are that you’ve heard of Pit Boss Grills.

 As a result, if you do the opposite, the interior temperature of the grill will increase.
 This is due to the fact that reducing the p setting will allow more pellets to enter the firebox; increasing the pellet flow.
 This will cause the pellets to ignite more quickly, resulting in a larger fire.

 Recommended Initial Setting

-The official Pit Boss Grill manual and site suggests that you start on the default factory setting.
+The official Pit Boss Grill manual and site suggest that you start on the default factory setting.